 Test Run

 If the Test Run fails, you must fix the configuration and try again.
-But once it's successful, the node will mostly run fine during flow execution.
+But once it's successful, the node will run fine during the flow execution.

 Variable Mapper